For Tuyet, Katrina, KaSandra, and Luc

 “No, just black dear, thank you,” she answered politely, taking her finger off the button.

-“I’ll do my own doctoring,” she whispered as she checked her desk drawer for the bottle of bourbon she kept hidden for decompressing moments, like this one.
+“I’ll do my own doctoring,” she whispered to herself as she checked her desk drawer for the bottle of bourbon she kept hidden for quiet moments of decompression, like this one.